LelIllumina/Astro-Migration/src/content/blogs/Cool.md

 ---
-Title: "List of Very Cool Thing :tm:"
+title: "List of Very Cool Thing :tm:"
-Description: Theres a bunch of Cool stuff on the internet, i'm not into anything niche and deep but tech-wise theres a few things I know.
+description: Theres a bunch of Cool stuff on the internet, i'm not into anything niche and deep but tech-wise theres a few things I know.
-Date: 2025-05-18
+date: 2025-05-28
-Thumb:
+thumb: "src/assets/images/blog/5pjv39coa9l71.jpg"
 tags:
   - Guide
 Keywords: